steno-aarhus/research/onboarding/getting-started-plan-4/index.md

         bottles for media, PBS, sterile water, pipette boxes, etc.
         However, bottles must be rinsed before being placed in the waste container and the lid and bottle keep apart.
-    - *Hard plastic hazardous* in room A401-172.<br>
+    - *Hard plastic hazardous* in room A401-172.
         *Hard plastic hazardous* is hard plastic that has been in contact with hazardous chemistry, however, here there are exceptions.
 On the waste bin you can be seen which ones are allowed to be put in the waste container.
 Be aware before putting anything in the container.
-    -   *Soft plastic non-hazardous* in Lab 401-106, Lab A401-130, as well as room A401-172.<br>
+    -   *Soft plastic non-hazardous* in Lab 401-106, Lab A401-130, as well as room A401-172.
-       Soft plastic is plastic such as bubble wrap, plastic bags, etc.<br>
+       Soft plastic is plastic such as bubble wrap, plastic bags, etc.

-In the Citrix RM system, you can enter Microsoft Edge and at the page for RM you can use a help function to search for different waste fractions.<br>
+In the Citrix RM system, you can enter Microsoft Edge and at the page for RM you can use a help function to search for different waste fractions.
-This guide is only in Danish.<br>
+This guide is only in Danish.
-You will find it by > Hjælp til > affaldshåndtering > Affaldshåndbogen
+You will find it by `> Hjælp til > affaldshåndtering > Affaldshåndbogen`

 See also [Guide for Waste Management](/files/waste-management.pdf).

 ## Chemical waste

-In the Chemical storage room A401-172 you can place the Chemical waste at the button in the cabinet with ventilation. <br>
+- In the Chemical storage room A401-172 you can place the Chemical waste at the button in the cabinet with ventilation.
-Pick up MUST be booked before placing the chemical waste. <br>
+- Pick up MUST be booked before placing the chemical waste.
-Instructions are available on the trolley (in Danish).<br>
+- Instructions are available on the trolley (in Danish).
-**Pay attention to waste
+- **Pay attention to waste
-groups!!** <br>
+groups!!**
-Remember to mark the Chemical waste container with fraction, name and department.
+- Remember to mark the Chemical waste container with fraction, name and department.

 See also [Guide for Chemical Waste Management](/files/chemical-waste-management.pdf).

 ## Dry-Ice (pick up or order)

-You can pickup dry ice from room A101-113, level 1<br>
-or you can order via the Purchasing Department (Indkøbsafdelingen), AUH - use the [dry ice order form (in Danish)](/files/bestilling-af-is.pdf).
+You can pickup dry ice from room A101-113, level 1 or you can order via the Purchasing Department (Indkøbsafdelingen), AUH - use the [dry ice order form (in Danish)](/files/bestilling-af-is.pdf).